alainstalder/jexler/guide.md

 * *jexler-core*: The core jexler library (JAR) which contains also all services and tools.
 * *jexler*: The jexler web GUI, a simple webapp (WAR) with a single JSP.

-jexler-core is deeply tested, close to 100% test coverage in jacoco, except for a few artifacts and except that jacoco underrates Groovy coverage for purely technical reasons.
 Unit tests are written with https://code.google.com/p/spock/[Spock], the fascinating Groovy test framework.